 Lunatic Asylum

 It seems poor Henry was consigned to a mental hospital in 1875 aged 24 and remained institutionalised until his death in 1924 aged 73.
-His "Previous Place of Abode" is listed as Wynburg, Cape of Good Hope, today a suburb of Cape Town, South Africa.
+His "Previous Place of Abode" was listed as Wynburg, Cape of Good Hope, today a suburb of Cape Town, South Africa but there is no trace of him there.

-For reasons currently unknown, he was admitted to a private hospital in London called Northumberland House on 12th Jan 1875.
+For reasons currently unknown, he returned from South Africa and was admitted to a private hospital in London called Northumberland House on 12th Jan 1875.
 He is listed as a "private" patient rather than a "pauper".
 It seems that the fee-paying private patients helped to subsidise the pauper patients.

 Northumberland House was built as a private mental hospital in 1822 on the south bank of the New River on Green Lanes, opposite Finsbury Park.
 It was licensed as a lunatic asylum by 1829 and there are records of visits by officials from the "Metropolitan Commission in Lunacy" from that date.